Philix27/Philix-Portfolio/books/small business.md

 location?
 Greater convenience?
 Do your prices, service, or quality give you an edge?
 How?
 Most important, how do you convince your rivals’ customers to jump over to your side?
+4. Management team: You need to assess each member of your team and make sure they are all providing adequate and quality value to the company, beacuse they will serve as a burden if they are not competent.
+5. Marketing strategy: Begin with an analysis of the space you’re enter-
+ing: the competitive landscape, the growth opportunities, the niches that make up the market.
+Plans on how you intend to advertise and promete this company.
+6. Daily operations: Offer a glimpse into your day-to-day business, starting with the workforce.
+7. Risk assessment: Time to remove your rose-colored glasses and assume the role of devil’s advocate.
+Try to look out for any possible problem and see how it can affect this business and come up with plans on how to resolve it.
+Explain how
+you’ll avert the preventable crises and deal with the inevitable ones.
+8. Sales forecast:  Estimate monthly revenue and units sold for the first year.
+Do the same, but on an annual basis, for the following four years.
+Then back up the numbers with detailed underlying assumptions.
+Where to get the data?
+Start with competi- tor and marketplace analysis, field research, trade associations, per- haps focus groups.
+Pit the numbers against your sales objectives, and account for any discrepancies.
+9. Financial Analysis: Start with the pro forma profit-and- loss (P&L) statement, projecting monthly income and expenses for the first year.
+Do the same for the next couple of years, but on a quar- terly basis.
+(Develop both conservative-case and best-case scenarios).
+Put a number on how much funding you need, and how you’ll spend and repay it.
+Finally, disclose your own financial circumstances and how much you’ll personally contribute to the business.
+Lenders and investors like to see entrepreneurs with some skin in the game.

+## Chapter 4 - Fund Finding
+### Raising Capital Without Relinquishing Control

+1. Bootstrapping.
+Funding your company with personal assets is ideal for maintaining control but it can stall growth—and jeopardize your financial future—if your pockets aren’t deep.
+2. Family and Friends: Tapping loved ones for funding is as common as it is dicey.
+If it turns out well, life is good.
+If it doesn’t, lifelong relationships can turn sour.
+Treat these loans like the serious business agreements they are.
+Present your case as if your relatives were bankers: Quote a competitive interest rate and payback terms, explain the risks.
+3. Banks.
+It’s all about collateral.
+4. Angel Investors.
+5. Venture Capitalists.

+## Chapter 5 - Position Yourself
+### Nailing Your Name, Location, and Differentiation